RomainPr/MobilTechnicalTest/README.md

 <p>&nbsp;</p>

 ## How to start the project

+First run `yarn install` or `npm install to install dependancies.

-First run Metro bundler with `yarn react-native start` or `npx react-native start`
+Then run Metro bundler with `npx react-native start`

-Then run the app with `yarn react-native run-android` or `npx react-native run-android`
+Then run the app with `npx react-native run-android`
 <p>&nbsp;</p>

 ## Summary of what have been done